 Robinson Crusoe on his island is hardly a type of the human soul.
 We are too individualistic—too apt to forget that Robinson Crusoe had an axe and a number of other fascinating things brought from England, all of which implied humanity, and the long history of civilization.
 He had also a Bible in English, we may remember, which again implied a long history of religion.
 The individual inherits all this—he is made by it; it is in him; and sound thinking requires the recognition of this fact also, as well as all other relevant facts, in the fulness of its meaning.
 Without the religious history of the race behind us, not one of us is likely to achieve anything, either in his own religious life or in his thinking.
 If he starts afresh, he is most like an artist who begins without perspective, and ignores all that has been learned and felt of color.

 Here is expressed the essential value of tradition; and the American, like Robinson Crusoe, is not a law unto himself, but participates in that vast body of tradition which goes back to Job and to Plato, and far beyond Job and Plato.

+Books on or by Dr. Kirk may be found in The Imaginative Conservative Bookstore.
 The Georgia Review, Vol. 9, No. 3 (Fall 1955).
 Reprinted with the permission of The Russell Kirk Center for Cultural Renewal.